-Cattle Cattle Safety studies were conducted in feeder calves receiving a single subcutaneous dose of 25 mg/kg BW, or 3 weekly subcutaneous doese of 2.5, 7.5, or 12.5, mg/kg BW.
+Cattle Safety studies were conducted in feeder calves receiving a single subcutaneous dose of 25 mg/kg BW or 3 weekly subcutaneous doses of 25, 7.5, or 12.5 mg/kg BW.
 In all groups, transient indication of pain after injection were seen, including head shaking and pawing at the ground.
-Injection site swelling, discoloration of the subcutaneous tissues at the injection site and corresponding histopathologic changes were seen in an immals in all doeage groups.
+Injection ste swelling, discoloration of the subcutaneous tissues at the injection site and corresponding histopathologic changes were seen in animals in all dosage groups.
 These lesions showed signs of resolving over time.
-No other drug related lesions were observed macrosopically or microsopically.
-An exploratory study was conducted in feeder calves receiving a single subcutaneous does of 10, 2.5, or 15 mg/kg BW.
-Acarcsopically, no lesions were observed.
-Macrosopically, BW and the of six calves administered 12.5 mg/kg BW and two of six calves administered 15 mg/kg BW. s administered 15 mg/kg BW.
+No other drug-related lesions were observed microsopically or incircosopically.
+An exploratory study was conducted in feeder calves receiving a single subcutaneous dose of 10, 125, or 15 mg/kg BW.
+Macrosopically, no lesions were observed.
+Microsopically minimal to mild myocardial degeneration was seen in one of six calves administered 12.5 mg/kg BW and two of six calves administered 12.5 mg/kg BW and two of six calves administered 15 mg/kg BW.

-ety study was conducted in preruminant calves 13 to 27 days of age receiving 2.5 mg/kg BW or ng/kg BW once subcutaneously.
-With the exception of minimal to mild injection site reactions, no ted clinical signs or other lesions were observed macroscopically or microscopically.
+is a fety study was conducted in preruminant calves 13 to 27 days of age receiving 2.5 mg/kg BW or 1.5 mg/kg BW once subcutaneously.
+With the exception of minimal to mild injection site reactions, no lrug-related clinical signs or other lesions were observed macroscopically or microscopically.

 Swine Safety studies were conducted in pigs receiving a single intramuscular dose of 25 mg/kg BW, or 3 weekly intramuscular doses of 2.5, 7.5, or 12.5 mg/kg BW.
-In all groups, transient indications of pain after injection were seen, including reatlessness and excessive outcalization.
-Temeso socurred briefly in one animal receiving 7.5 mg/kg BW.
+In all groups, transient indications of pain after injection were seen, including neatlessness and excessive vocalization.
+Temos occurred briefly in one animal receiving 7.5 mg/kg BW.
 Discoloration and edema of injection site tissues and corresponding histopathologic changes were seen in animals at all dosages and resolved over time.
-No other drug-telated lesions were observed macroscopically or microscopically. roscopically or mici STORAGE CONDITIONS tore below 30°C (86°F), with excursions up to 40°C (104°F).
-Use this product within 84 days of the Side below 30 C (30 F), while Recursions by to 40 C (104 F), to see this product while 40 ago in the first puncture and puncture a maximum of 20 times.
+No other drug-related lesions were observed macroscopically or microscopically.

+tore below 30°C (86°F), with excursions up to 40°C (104°F).
+Use this product within 84 days of the Some Deums 30 Clop 7, with exclusions up to 40 C (104 + 1) see this product within 64 bays of the first puncture and puncture a maximum of 20 times.
 If more than 20 punctures are anticipated, the use of automatic injection equipment or a repeater syringe is recommended.
-When using a draw of spike or needle with bore diameter larger than 16 gauge, discard any product remaining in the vial immediately after use.
+When using a draw-of spike or needle with bowe diameter larger than 16 gauge, discard any product remaining in the vial immediately after use.